Moscow makes new punch against the West and its media

 Furthermore, the other media that refer to stories from the «foreign agents» will themselves have to make clear to readers that the source is an «agent», Meduza reports.

 The bill is a significant aggravation of legislation adopted in mid-November last year.
-That law was aimed first of all on US organizations like the Voice of Europe and Radio Free Europe, and came after Washington’s introduction of restrictions against Russian state media companies RT and Sputnik.
+That law was aimed first of all on US organizations like the Voice of America and Radio Free Europe, and came after Washington’s introduction of restrictions against Russian state media companies RT and Sputnik.

 With the new legislation adopted today, the State Duma takes aim also on Russian media entities.
 And it affects not only media companies, but also private individuals, as well as bloggers, Meduza reports.